MSK 007 Leapfrog VCF

-The MSK 007 is available as a pre-built 16HP Eurorack module, a DIY kit, or as bare boards.
+The MSK 007 is available as a pre-built 16HP Eurorack module or a DIY kit.
 It's the perfect gift for Grandma or any other electronic musician in your life.

 - All-new design, not a clone or imitation of anything else

 - Ultra-sharp five-pole near-elliptic low-pass response, 61dB/octave at the least steep part of the main cutoff slope, with peaks and nulls at musically relevant frequencies